amazon-ion/ion-element-kotlin/README.md

 validation errors may be reported to the end user.
 This is accomplished through the use of the previously described metas.

-The inclusion of location metas comes at a additional CPU cost which is non-trivial for large files, so by default is disabled.
+The inclusion of location metas comes at an additional CPU cost which is non-trivial for large files, so by default is disabled.
 It is enabled by passing `IonElementLoaderOptions(includeLocationMeta = true)` along to the corresponding loader function.